 Figure 1-1 – Example of the information required in a liaison statement

 1.5.2 Liaison statements should be forwarded to the appropriate destinations as soon after the meeting as possible.
-Copies of all liaison statements should also be sent to the chairmen of the study groups and working parties involved for information and to TSB for processing.
+Copies of all liaison statements should also be sent to TSB for processing.

-1.6 Correspondence activities
+NOTE – Liaison statements sent by a focus group (see [ITU-T A.7], clause 3.4) include this disclaimer: "Working documents and deliverables from ITU-T focus groups remain subject to review and further action by the parent group (ITU-T study group or TSAG)."1.6 Correspondence activities

 A correspondence activity on a particular topic may be authorized to be conducted via e-mail between meetings.
+The mailing list is adopted by the study group meeting and maintained by TSB.
 Each correspondence activity should have specified terms of reference.
 A convener is appointed to moderate the e-mail discussion and prepare a report to a subsequent meeting.
 A correspondence activity should normally conclude no later than the contribution deadline of the meeting to which it is expected to report (see also clause 2.3.3.5).

+NOTE Study groups may also establish correspondence groups or ad hoc groups (see clause 4.7).

 1.7 Preparation of reports of study groups, working parties or joint working parties, and Recommendations